Multiplicity, transverse momentum and pseudorapidity dependence of open-heavy flavored hadron production in proton+proton collisions at $\sqrt{s}$= 13 TeV using PYTHIA8: EVENT GENERATION AND ANALYSIS METHODOLOGY

 For our study, we contemplate inelastic, non-diffractive simulated events.
-So in the total scattering cross section, only the non-diffractive component of all hard QCD processes (HardQCD:all=on) will contribute.
-Hard processes involve the production of heavy quarks.
+So in the total scattering cross-section, only the non-diffractive component of all hard QCD processes (HardQCD:all=on) will contribute.
+Hard processes involve the production of heavy quark flavors through all hard-QCD $2 \rightarrow 2$ scattering processes.
+It involves pair creation [q$\bar{q}$ (gg) $\rightarrow$ c$\bar{c}$], flavour excitation, and gluon splitting processes~\cite{manual}.
 We have considered mode two of color reconnection (ColourReconnection:mode = 2) along with MPI (PartonLevel:MPI = on).
+The choice of CR mode 2 of PYTHIA8 is because it qualitatively describes the experimental data of $\Lambda_{c}^{+}/D^{0}$ ratios, however, it underestimate the $p_{T}$-spectra of prompt $\Lambda_{c}^{+}$ at low $p_{T}$~\cite{ALICE:2020wla}.
 The data are simulated considering color reconnection on (ColourReconnection:reconnect = on) and color reconnection off (ColourReconnection:reconnect = off).
-To avoid the divergences of QCD processes in the limit $p_{\rm{T}} \rightarrow 0 $ a transverse momentum cut of $ p_{\rm{T}} \geq 0.5 $ GeV/c (PhaseSpace:pTHatMinDiverge = 0.5) is taken.
+To avoid the divergences of QCD processes in the limit $p_{\rm{T}} \rightarrow 0 $ a transverse momentum cut of $ p_{\rm{T}} \geq 0.5 $ GeV/c (PhaseSpace:pTHatMinDiverge = 0.5) is taken along with a $p_{\rm T}$ minimum phase space cut-off of 2.0 (PhaseSpace:pTHatMin = 2.0).
 For the production of $\Lambda_{c}^{+}$ and $\rm{D^{0}}$, we use Charmonium:all flag (Charmonium:all = on) in the simulation~\cite{Shao, Caswell, Bodwin} through NRQCD framework.
 Study of $\Lambda_{c}^{+}$ and $\rm{D^{0}}$ are done at mid and forward rapidities. $\Lambda_{c}^{+}$ ($\rm{D^{0}}$) decays via $p + K^{-} +\pi^{+} $~\cite{Acharya} ($K^{-} + \pi^{+}$~\cite{Hamon}) because of high branching ratio of these modes.
-This analysis is performed by generating 120 million events in pp collisions at $\sqrt{s}$ = 13 TeV for all the rapidities discussed here.
+This analysis is performed by generating 350 million events in pp collisions at $\sqrt{s}$ = 13 TeV for all the rapidities discussed here.\\